April 8, 2005: St. Petersburg, Florida

 I was excited to see the young Devil Rays in action.
 They had one of the most exciting players in the game, outfielder Carl Crawford.
-Crawford led the American League in stolen bases, 2003 & 2004, and triples, 2004.
-His ability to generate runs was something the Devil Rays built around, however after 9 successful seasons in Tampa Crawford left the franchise as a free agent.
+Crawford led the American League in stolen bases (2003 and 2004) and triples (2004).
+His ability to generate runs was something the Devil Rays built around; however, after nine successful seasons in Tampa, Crawford left the franchise as a free agent.
 His career has never been the same.
-The cover of the Devil Rays Magazine asked the question “The Best Young Nucleus in Baseball?”
-In addition to Crawford the Devil Rays had Aubrey Huff OF/1B/DH, Rocco Baldelli CF, B.J.
+The cover of the Devil Rays Magazine asked the question, “The Best Young Nucleus in Baseball?”
+In addition to Crawford, the Devil Rays had Aubrey Huff OF/1B/DH, Rocco Baldelli CF, B.J.
 Upton SS, Delmon Young OF, Jorge Cantu 2B, Scott Kazmir SP, Wade Townsend SP, Jeff Niemann SP and Seth McClung RP to build around.
 No other team in baseball had the number of potential All-Stars at the time.
 Lou Piniella was brought in to bring these players along to reach their potential.
 Sweet Lou brought credibility to the Devil Rays organization upon his arrival from Seattle, but the lack of success during Piniella’s three seasons ended in his release.

 I was happy to witness a Devil Rays win, as they defeated the A’s 3-2 in 10 innings.
-Devil Ray 2B Jorge Cantu hit his third home run of the young season and closer Danys Baez wiggled out of a 9th inning bases loaded jam to keep the score tied at 2.
-Centerfield speedster Joey Gathright led the bottom of the 10th off with a rousing triple, later scoring the winning run on Nick’s Green RBI single.
-Experiencing a Devil Rays win was terrific, but seeing the Tropicana Field roof turn orange, signifying a win, was even better.
+Devil Ray 2B Jorge Cantu hit his third home run of the young season and closer Danys Baez wiggled out of a 9th-inning bases loaded jam to keep the score tied at 2.
+Centerfield speedster Joey Gathright led the bottom of the 10th off with a rousing triple, later scoring the winning run on Nick Green’s RBI single.
+Experiencing a Devil Rays win was terrific, but seeing the Tropicana Field roof turn orange to signifying the win was even better.

 I enjoyed my time in St. Petersburg.
-Mike and I had time to visit the St. Petersburg Pier.
-The Pier offers some great dining options.
+Mike and I had time to visit the St. Petersburg Pier, which offers some great dining options.
 I was looking forward to having lunch at the Columbia Restaurant; it offers an authentic Cuban sandwich like no other.
 Mike and I also visited Ferg’s Sports Bar, located outside Tropicana Field.
-It was a bar for all ages, kids playing air hockey, retirees sipping white wine and college kids playing pool.
-In my opinion Ferg’s symbolizes the St. Petersburg area, it’s a place where people of all ages come to have a good time.
+It was a bar for all ages with kids playing air hockey, retirees sipping white wine, and college kids playing pool.
+In my opinion, Ferg’s symbolizes the St. Petersburg area; it’s a place where people of all ages come to have a good time.
 It is an area that has a distinct New York influence as many New Yorkers have retired to the area.
-After spending time there I wish the Devil Rays and their fans nothing but the best as they continue to find their way to success on and off the field.
+After spending time there, I wish the Devil Rays and their fans nothing but the best as they continue to find their way to success on and off the field.